The Best Fall Drink Pumpkin Hot Chocolate

 Pour and customize

 Pour into mugs.
-For a family-friendly version, serve as is.
-For a grown-up version, stir a shot of your favorite pumpkin or cream liqueur into each mug.
+For a family-friendly version, simply serve as is.
+Meanwhile, for a grown-up version, stir a shot of your favorite pumpkin or cream liqueur into each mug.

 Top and serve

-Finish with a dollop of whipped cream and/or marshmallows, a sprinkle of cinnamon or nutmeg, and a cinnamon stick.
-Serve immediately.
+Finally, finish with a dollop of whipped cream and/or marshmallows, a sprinkle of cinnamon or nutmeg, and a cinnamon stick.
+Then serve immediately.

 Step 1.